-Unlike Magento Open Source, Magento Commerce includes cloud-hosting services and a number of advanced features as part of its premium service.
-Adobe® owns Magento Commerce and, while new users must obtain a quote directly from Adobe, prices tend to start around $22,000 per year.
+Unlike Magento Open Source, Adobe Commerce includes cloud-hosting services and a number of advanced features as part of its premium service.
+Adobe owns Adobe Commerce and, while new users must obtain a quote directly from Adobe, prices tend to start around $22,000 per year.
 Although this premium ecommerce platform and its features work well for large businesses and online stores, the price point puts it out of reach for many small businesses.

 Magento Open Source includes a number of features that small ecommerce businesses will find helpful.
 Some of the most popular features include product and product category management, order and inventory management, payment platform integration, shopper accounts, and analytical tools.

-Using Magento’s product and product category management feature, businesses can list their products, include multiple photos, and classify them according to user-specified categories.
+Using Magento Open Source’s product and product category management feature, businesses can list their products, include multiple photos, and classify them according to user-specified categories.
 With its order and inventory management feature, business owners can track and manage an order through the fulfillment process and update their inventory accordingly.

-Magento also offers a number of marketing and analytical tools that business owners can leverage to improve their conversion rate.
+Magento Open Source also offers a number of marketing and analytical tools that business owners can leverage to improve their conversion rate.

 As you begin to build your ecommerce website, it’s essential to consider the pros and cons of various platforms before choosing the one you want to use.
-Some of Magento’s key benefits include:
+Some of Adobe Commerce’s key benefits include:

 - It’s easy to install.